Yellow Passionvine – Identification

 Q: I have an unusual vine growing over a small azalea.
 It has leaves shaped somewhat like English Ivy, but it has small green flowers that have the form of a passionflower, and it is producing round fruit about halfway between a cherry and a pea in size.
 It’s a thin vine, not at all woody.
 Any ideas?

 A: It’s yellow passionvine, Passiflora lutea.
 Although the flowers are vaguely attractive, I consider it a weed.
 I pull it off my azaleas every chance I get.

-Despite my work, the vine occasionally escapes.
+Despite my work, the vine occasionally pops up unexpectedly.
 The fruit turns blue/black and releases numerous seed.
-The roots are winter-hardy so I have to attempt digging them out if they are accessible.
+The roots are winter-hardy so I try to dig them out if they are accessible.

 Since it grows among valuable plants, I don’t use herbicide.
 I just make a note in summer to yank it out every time I spot it.